Versacloz

 Orthostatic Hypotension, Bradycardia, Syncope

 Orthostatic hypotension, bradycardia, syncope, and cardiac arrest have occurred with clozapine treatment.
 The risk is highest during the initial titration period, particularly with rapid dose escalation.
 These reactions can occur with the first dose, with doses as low as 12.5 mg per day, or when restarting patients who have had even a brief interruption in treatment with Versacloz.
-Initiate treatment at 12.5 mg once or twice daily; titrate slowly; and use divided dosages.
-Use VERSACLOZ cautiously in patients with cardiovascular/cerebrovascular disease or conditions predisposing to hypotension (e.g., dehydration, use of antihypertensive medications).
+Initiate treatment at 12.5 mg once or twice daily; titrate slowly; and use divided dosages to minimize risk.
+Use VERSACLOZ cautiously in patients with cardiovascular or cerebrovascular disease or conditions predisposing to hypotension (e.g., dehydration, use of antihypertensive medications).

 Seizures